Schaumburg Dethatching Lawn Services

 Understanding Thatch Buildup in Schaumburg’s Heavy Clay Soils

-- Matted, spongy grass surface
+- Spongy or matted grass surface

 - Water ponding after light rain